Velocidex/velociraptor-web/content/docs/artifacts/server/_index.md

 Endpoints may participate in hunts.
 This artifact collects which hunt each system participated in.

-Note: This is an automated system hunt.
+Note: This is an automated system artifact.
 You do not need to start it.

 {{% expand  "View Artifact Source" %}}